Installation and Configuration

 sudo systemctl reload firewalld

 After you start the Meridian core services, you can access the web application at http://core-instance-ip:8980/opennms.
-The default user login is admin with the password admin.
+The default user credentials are as follows:

-After you log in for the first time, immediately change the admin account’s password to a secure one.
+After you sign in for the first time, you should immediately change the admin account’s password to a secure one.

 The first time you log in, Meridian prompts for permission to allow the Data Choices module to collect and publish anonymous usage statistics to https://stats.opennms.org.
 The OpenNMS Group uses this anonymized information to help determine product use and to improve the Meridian software.
 We do not share it with third parties, and we will not use it for sales purposes.